Fact vs. Fiction: Why PDFium Is the Most Trusted Platform for PDF Rendering

 Figure 2 — Infographic: Worldwide Usage of Open Source Web Browsers (June 2022)

-At PSPDFKit, we as a company have adopted the use of the open source platform PDFium within our tools and APIs for developers.
+At PSPDFKit, we adopted the use of the open source platform PDFium within our tools and APIs for developers.
 And with that, let’s address another myth.

 Now, without getting into the technical details of the various PDF specifications and how PDF toolkits (such as PSPDFKit) work, understand that PDF tools and toolkits are typically split into two parts.
 One part reads and processes the text and binary information encapsulated inside a PDF document (this part is typically called the PDF parser).
 The other part is responsible for taking the parsed information (text, images, etc.) inside the PDF document and visualizing it for the user (this part is called the PDF renderer).

-Figure 3 — The Architecture for PDF Tools Such as PSPDFKit Are Split Into Two Parts: PDF Parsers and PDF Renderers
+Figure 3 — The Architecture for PDF Tools Such as PSPDFKit Is Split Into Two Parts: PDF Parsers and PDF Renderers

 Now, although we evidently demonstrated the widespread and ubiquitous use of open source technology, some may argue that, in particular, the open source PDF renderer PDFium is inherently insecure.
 So, again, let’s look at the facts.